MakeSchool/mediabook-demo/M001-WorkingWithVariables/p003_variable-activity.md

 | 7      | my_score   | 99    |
 | 8      | high_score | 99    |

+Let's look at the table entry for line 8: can you explain in your own words why the value in the table is 99?

 [action]
 Candy break!
-Draw your own variable table for the following code.
+Draw your own variable table by walking through each line of the following code.

 ```python
 # Let's count some candy bars